 Croatia's Dalmatian Coast mixes a sunny climate with historic cities and one of the most breathtaking stretches of scenic shoreline in the whole Mediterranean.

-The 1100 miles of coastline is stunning in itself but the myriad of islands and islets along its length (over 1000) add to its beauty as well as offering additional choices for places to stay or visit as part of a holiday to Croatia.
-The outstanding scenery of the Dalmatian Coast is not the only jewel in the crown, there is a mountainous interior to explore including the Plitvice Lakes National Park (one of our favourite places).
+The 1100 miles of coastline is stunning in itself but the myriad of islands and islets along its length (more than 1000) add to its beauty as well as offering so many choices of places to stay and visit.
+The outstanding scenery of the Dalmatian Coast, with its many Venetian-influenced towns, is matched by a mountainous interior including Plitvice Lakes National Park (one of our favourite places).

-There are some classic fly-drive holiday routes as well as some longer and more individual ones which can be arranged with our assistance and local knowledge.
-To begin the process we include on our website some of the most popular itineraries; each of these suggested holidays has a summary of the details and a full itinerary giving day by day suggestions of the routes and sightseeing options but it is just as easy to use them as a starting point to plan a completely bespoke.
+There are some classic fly-drive holiday routes which can be arranged with our assistance and local knowledge and these examples are on our website.
+Each of these suggested holidays has a summary of the details and a full itinerary giving day by day suggestions of the routes and sightseeing options but it is just as easy to use them as a starting point to plan a completely bespoke.
 Our quotes include a comprehensive list of "what's included", particularly relating to car hire.
 Pre-bookable activities and excursions can also be included.

 Flights are possible into Croatia from all over the UK (and Europe).
-If you want flexibility on duration as well as open-jaw itineraries then we can arrange flights with BA, Croatian Airways, Easy Jet, Thomson Fly, Ryan Air, Wizz Air, Norwegian and Jet 2 to suit most requirements and provide full ATOL protection (T7172) for your holiday.
+If you want flexibility on duration as well as open-jaw itineraries then we can arrange flights with British Airways, Croatian Airways, EasyJet, Tui Airways, Ryanair, Wizz Air and Jet 2 to suit most requirements and provide full ATOL protection (T7172) for your holiday.

-Where to visit
+Regions to visit

 The journey through the Southern Dalmatian Coastline is spectacular; the islands just off the coast in the Adriatic sea offer beautiful scenery, historical sights and plenty of lovely, small hotels.